 Q. What snacks should I give my baby?

 ‘Babies under 12 months don’t need snacks because milk is still their go-to extra,’ says Charlotte.
 ‘But if you’re out-and-about and need to give her something, try some fruit and vegetable sticks or a sugar-free, homemade oatcake.’

 Q. Why does my baby keep spitting out his food?

-‘Babies often go through a phase of spitting out their food,’ say Charlotte.
+‘Babies often go through a phase of spitting out their food,’ says Charlotte.
 ‘That can happen in the stage when she’s learning how to move food around in her mouth – some of it comes out because she hasn’t got the hang of it yet.
 It can also be a behavioural thing – she spits out food and it gets a reaction from you, so she tries it again to get more attention.
-The best thing you can do is to not draw attention to the spitting out and to eat with your baby, so she sees how meal time should be done!’
+The best thing you can do is to not draw attention to the spitting out and to eat with your baby, so she sees how mealtime should be done!’